Click here to download a PDF of this article

 “…in these uncertain and unprecedented times…”

-How often have you heard or read this phrase recently?
+How often have you heard or read this phrase in the past year?

 How long till we get a vaccine?
 When can I fly overseas to visit my parents?
 How many people will die?
 Is the curve starting to flatten?
 How long will the lockdown last?
 When will schools open again (and did they actually close)?
 What is our exit strategy?
 Will things improve in 2021?